vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 In the Mahabharata we get the following verse :

 Aśvamedha, Chap.
 44;2: ..
-Abab pūrvani tatorātrirmāsāḥ śukládayalı gmịtāḥ Sravaņādini çkṣāni staveb sisirādayah .
+Abab pūrvani tatorātrirmāsāḥ śukládayalı gmịtāḥ Sravaṇādini çkṣāni staveb sisirādayah .

 Translation : Day comes first and then the night ; months, are known to commence with the bright half, the nakṣatras with Śravana, and the seasons with Sibira,

 Here the asterism Śravana is described as the one where the winter solstice takes place. śravaṇa is ust preceding Sravistha and the solstices take about 460 years to retrograde through one nakṣaira division.

-Brhat Samhitā, III, 1 Asleṣārdbātdakgiņam uttaramayanan raverdbaniṣthôdyam Nūnaṁ kadācidāsīt yenoktani pūrvasõstresu.
+Brhat Samhitā, III, 1 Asleṣārdbātdakgiṇam uttaramayanan raverdbaniṣthôdyam Nūnaṁ kadācidāsīt yenoktani pūrvasõstresu.

 Translation : The beginning of the southern motion when the sun has passed half of Aśleṣā and the begin ning of the northern motion when the sun has passed the beginning of Dhaniṣthā, must have taken place at some epoch; for these are recorded in old treatises.